 By year’s end they were engaged, and on July 11, 1941, they were married in Hawaii, where Jim was stationed.
 “The altar was covered with orchids for which we paid $10.
 The bill for the 55-guest banquet was $55.”

 Just 149 days later, the Downings’ lives were interrupted by the Japanese attack on Pearl Harbor.
 “I lost everything I owned except the clothes on my back.
 The only money we had was the change in Morena’s purse.
 On Christmas Day, Morena left Hawaii on a passenger liner turned military transport.
 We would not see each other face-to-face for the next 18 months.”

 Jim’s life would be forever linked to the “date which will live in infamy.”
 During his later years he spoke frequently to church and civic groups about his experiences fighting fires, memorizing the names of his fallen comrades, and carrying their bodies off the ship.
-He wrote personal letters to the parents of each soldier who died on the West Virginia.
+He wrote personal letters to the parents of each sailor who died on the West Virginia.

 By the time Jim reached age 100, he was believed to be the second-oldest living survivor of the Pearl Harbor attacks.
 Jim’s story is related in detail on a website devoted to the USS West Virginia, and in his final book, The Other Side of Infamy (NavPress).